cnpm40/word_search/CONTRIBUTING.md

     - 🐛 :bug: when fixing a bug.
     - 📝 :memo: when writing docs.

-For more information on how to contribute, please refer to our Contribution Guide (https://github.com/cnpm40/word_search/CONTRIBUTING.md).
+For more information on how to contribute, please refer to .[our Contribution Guide](https://github.com/cnpm40/word_search/CONTRIBUTING.md).